DarkmatterVale/regex4dummies/DESCRIPTION.rst

 In addition, this library is very useful to people who work with NLP ( natural language processing ) very often.
 This library is intended to work out-of-the-box however, so anyone can use it.

 Features
 ----------

 Some features include:

 - Automatic pattern detection ( semantic and literal )
-- Keyword searching to find phrases ( and only phrases that contain that keyword )
+- Keyword searching to find phrases ( and only phrases that contain said keyword )
 - Simple to use.
 Just install this library, and import it into whatever scripts you would like to use it with

-This list is very small compared to what will be implemented, so please check back in the future.
+This list is very small compared to what will be implemented, so please check back in the future for additional features.

 Usage